 Kate Hale is a Consultant in Itad’s Fragile and Conflict-Affected States theme, having joined the company in 2013.

 Kate has six years of experience in humanitarian aid and international development, spanning sectors including refugees and forced migration, human rights, justice, civil society, and education.
 She has a strong interest in the psychosocial effects of conflict, conflict prevention, reconciliation, the political-development nexus and the application of international humanitarian law, and in the use of evidence to inform policy and decision making.

 |Languages:||English (Mother Tongue), French|

-Cambodia, Democratic Republic of Congo, Kenya, Nigeria, Senegal, Tanzania, Uganda
+Cambodia, Democratic Republic of Congo, Kenya, Nigeria, Senegal, South Sudan, Tanzania, Uganda

 University of Cambridge

 Hope of Children and Women Victims of Violence, Uganda

 Public and Corporate Economic Consultants